heyuchengzhang/Toronto-Shootings-Firearm/README.md

 ## Overview

-This paper examines firearm violence in Toronto from 2004 to 2024, leveraging two decades of publicly available data to identify temporal trends and neighborhood-specific hotspots.
-Our analysis reveals a troubling upward trajectory in firearm-related injuries and deaths, with incidents concentrated in high-risk areas like Glenfield-Jane Heights and Black Creek.
-Using linear regression models, we predict a continued rise in firearm violence if current trends persist, emphasizing the need for targeted interventions.
-By bridging statistical analysis, geospatial mapping, and predictive modeling, this research provides actionable insights for policymakers, law enforcement, and communities to mitigate the growing impact of gun violence.
+This paper examines firearm violence in Toronto from 2004 to 2024 using Open Data Toronto to understand its temporal and geographic patterns.
+Findings show an upward trend in firearm-related injuries and deaths, with incidents disproportionately concentrated in neighborhoods such as Glenfield-Jane Heights and Black Creek.
+Linear regression models predict continued increases if patterns persist, highlighting seasonal peaks during summer months.
+These results aim to guide policy and community efforts to address firearm violence through localized interventions and resource allocation.

 ## File Structure